Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 Even though horses are built like us in many ways, one way that they are different is that they do not have the ability to throw up.
-This is largely due to the fact that their esophagus and stomach is very different from ours, resulting in the impossibility of a vomiting reflex.
+This is largely due to the fact that their esophagus and stomach sphincters are very different from ours, resulting in the impossibility of vomiting or regurgitation.

 Check out some of our top-trending horse articles: